Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Counting Homomorphisms in Kőnig Graphs

 Finally, we are ready to prove \cref{lem:qgraphs_linegraphs}. \begin{proof}[Proof of \cref{lem:qgraphs_linegraphs}] We rely on a stepwise transformation of linear combinations of homomorphisms, embeddings, and strong embeddings as given by \lovasz~\cite[Chapter~5.2.3]{Lovasz12} and as used by Curticapean, Dell and Marx~\cite[Section~3]{CurticapeanDM17}.

 For the formal statement, we need to introduce some further notation.
 Given a graph $H$, we write $\mathsf{Part}(H)$ for the set of all partitions $\rho$ of the vertex set $V(H)$ such that the quotient $H/\rho$ is a spasm, that is, $H/\rho$ does not contain self-loops.
-Furthermore, we write $H' \supseteq H$ if the graph $H'$ can be obtained from $H$ by adding edges.
+Further, we write $H' \supseteq H$ if the graph $H'$ can be obtained from $H$ by adding edges.
 Now, let us state the transformations: For all graphs $H$ and $G$, we have that

-where $\mu$ is the so-called Möbius function over the partition lattice.\footnote{As we do not need the formal definition of the Möbius function here, we refer the interested reader to e.g.\ \cite{Stanley11} instead.} Furthermore, we have that
+where $\mu$ is the so-called Möbius function over the partition lattice.\footnote{As we do not need the formal definition of the Möbius function here, we refer the interested reader to for instance\ \cite{Stanley11} instead.} Further, we have that

 Now let us start with the construction of the quantum graph $Q[H]$ and the proof of Equation~\eqref{eq:line_graph_a}.
 We have that